J-Wilk/EvaluationMethods/README.md

 Evaluation methods provides two different evaluation methods.
 Both involve working with words that have multiple senses.

 ###The grouping evaluation problem.
-The first presents a list of sentences and the problem is to split those sentences into a fixed number of groups of a fixed size.
-For example if the word was 'head' you could have the following senteces:
+The grouping problem presents a list of sentences and the problem is to split those sentences into a fixed number of groups of a fixed size where each group shares the same sense for a given word.
+For example if the word was 'head' you could have the following sentences:

 He got hit right in the head.
 You will find my Dad sat at the head of the table.